craflin/CDeploy/README.md

 ### Directly with CMake/CPack

-If you are building your project with CMake and have control over the build rules of the project, you can create a CDeploy package with exported targets and CPack.
+If you are building your project with CMake and have control over the build rules (`CMakeLists.txt` files) of the project, you can create a CDeploy package with CPack by using [install(TARGET <name> ...)](https://cmake.org/cmake/help/latest/command/install.html) with the `EXPORT` option set to `${PROJECT_NAME}Config`.
 In Visual Studio builds, it will include a debug and release version of libraries.

 Example: